Schmavery/reprocessing/README.md

 run ::setup ::draw ();
 ```
 This will draw a simple red square on a black background.
 Compare this to [reglexampleproject](https://github.com/bsansouci/reglexampleproject/blob/master/src/index.re), which takes 200+ lines to do the exact same thing.
 This difference is even more notable on bigger projects.
-Check out the code for a [draggable red square](https://github.com/Schmavery/reprocessing/blob/master/src/redsquare.re).
+Check out the code for a [draggable red square](https://github.com/Schmavery/reprocessing/blob/bsb-support-new/examples/redsquare.re).

 # Some Differences from Processing
 - There is no magic - everything is proper Reason code.
-This means that you have to call `ReProcessor.run` with the functions that you want to use.
+This means that you have to call `Reprocessing.run` with the functions that you want to use.
 You also have a couple of options about which utility modules to open.
-It is recommended to `open Reprocessing` at the top, and then you can optionally open `P` and `PUtils` to gain more functionality and make it look more like Processing code.
-An example of this can be seen above.
+See the `examples` directory for some different ways to do this.
+It is recommended to `open Reprocessing` at the top, and then you can optionally open `Draw`, `Env` and `Utils` to make it look more like Processing code.
+Alternatively, they can be used directly, as can be seen above.

-- You have a couple of options for state management, but we encourage the use of the `state` value that ReProcessing will manage for the user.
+- For state management, we encourage the use of the `state` value that Reprocessing manages for the user.
 To use this, decide on a datatype representing the state and return the initial value from `setup`.
 This will be persisted behind the scenes and passed to every callback (such as `draw` and `mouseDown`).
 Each callback should return the new value of the state (or the old value if it doesn't change).
-This will allow you to write event-driven code with no knowledge of reference types.

 - There are no built-in variables like `width` and `mouseX`.
-Instead, these are functions that are called on an environment object that is always provided.
+Instead, these are functions that are called, passing in an environment object that is always provided.
 ```reason
 let draw state env => {
   let w = Env.width env;